All BSHS students have the unique opportunity to personalize their education with a capstone experience.

-Capstones must include a minimum of 6 upper-division academic credits, as well as not-for-credit experiences, and are completed after a student reaches Junior status in the BSHS program.
-The capstone for each student must be approved by UMR faculty and will be overseen by a UMR faculty adviser.
-The number of credits each student registers for will depend on their capstone plan.
+Capstones must include a minimum of 6 upper-division academic credits and typically are completed in the student’s final year in the BSHS program.
+The capstone for each student must be approved by UMR faculty and is overseen by a UMR faculty adviser.
+The number of credits each student registers for depends on their capstone plan.

-All students write and submit a capstone proposal at least one semester prior to the semester in which capstone activities will begin.
-Most students write their capstone proposals during the spring semester of their junior years through enrollment in CLI 3712: Capstone Proposal Writing.
-Students enroll in CLI 4713: Capstone Reflections while completing their Capstone experiences.
+All students write and submit a capstone proposal at least one semester prior to the semester in which their capstone activities begin.
+Most students write their capstone proposals during the spring semester of their junior year through enrollment in CLI 3712: Capstone Proposal Writing.
+Students enroll in CLI 4713: Capstone Reflections in their final semester.

 Capstones are designed based on unique personal and professional goals.
 Components may include, but are not limited to:

 - Upper-division U of M coursework in relevant disciplines, including completion of minors

 - Upper-division coursework or other appropriate experiences during study abroad or national student exchange experiences

 - Internship experiences working in a health science-related field